Fliki1/MSR/README.md

 of samples which is more accurate.
 Starting from this average value we consider all the commits that have an activity score included between -25% and +25% of the previusly average value.

+It's possible to specify: `None` to apply the metric to all kind of file or `.py .java .md etc`

 ### 4. Activity per week since the beginning of the current year:
 In this case we retrieve the week trend commit data for the current year or the last year of the project.
 Activity trend on the 52 weeks of a year.
+You can choose to analize the last year of the last commit made `False` or the current nowaday year `True`.

 ### 5. Lines of code per week:
 The lines of code metric shows the number of lines for every week.